 But be that as it may, pakikisama is an enduring belief.
 We want to belong.

 24. Pananampalataya (Faith in Supreme Being)

 Filipinos are known for their faith in the Supreme Being.
 Even those who do not consider themselves religious would say that they have faith in God.

 It is this faith that makes us say “Bahala Na”.
 I will do it because God is with me.

-Some believe that what they do for your company is service to God.
-And when you do things that do not help the community, they think of themselves as selfish.
+Some believe that what they do for your company is a service to God.
+And when you do things that do not help the community, they think of you as selfish.